OpenIndiana/oi-docs/docs/handbook/getting-started.md

     _**A bug has been opened to correct this issue**_.

-    The release notes can be found [on this page](../release-notes/latest-changes).
+    The release notes can be found [on the main site](https://www.openindiana.org/).
 </div>